-Roy and Margaret Seaton are moving to a two bedroom apartment at Earlsdon Park Village on 14th July.
+Roy and Margaret Seaton now live in a two bedroom apartment at Earlsdon Park Village.

 Margaret says: “It was nearly two years ago that I first heard about the Village.
 It was entirely by chance, really – at the time I was working as an invigilator at City College.
 One of my colleagues lived in Earlsdon and she asked if anyone had seen the hoardings.
 She said it sounded very grand, a retirement village with lots of facilities.
 I thought it sounded good and I came home and talked to Roy – I didn’t know what he’d think, but he was very enthusiastic.

 “We’d talked about moving to a bungalow, but Roy wasn’t too keen, because he said it would be all there was, whereas here there will be so many extras, and the care.”

 Roy uses a wheelchair and the couple liked the idea of being all on one level.